 You could say he was the Alan Lomax of poetry recordings.
 As the founder of the Harvard Vocarium (1933-1955), one of the first poetry record labels in the world, Frederick C. Packard, Jr., was responsible not only for making the earliest extant poetry recordings of T. S. Eliot, Ezra Pound, Elizabeth Bishop, Robert Lowell, Muriel Rukeyser, Randall Jarrell, and Marianne Moore, but also for capturing (in some cases for the first time) the works of a dynamic range of poets and performers composing in Gaelic, Yiddish, Afrikaans, and Haitian Creole.

-As an associate professor at Harvard’s Speech Clinic (one who helped generations of students and faculty with speech impediments) and the university’s first professor of public speaking, he had both a physiological and metaphysical relationship to the voice.
+As an associate professor at Harvard’s Speech Clinic and the university’s first professor of public speaking, he had both a physiological and metaphysical relationship to the voice.
 He was convinced that the spoken word was to be the instrument of the age and that (if radio broadcasts in Europe were any indicator) the United States needed to educate its next generation of public speakers as a counterpoint to the hypnotic effects of fascist broadcasts and rallies.
-He considered poetry to be essential in of itself and also a vital instrument in the teaching of vigorous and compelling rhetoric for a new era.
+He considered poetry to be essential in of itself and also as a vital instrument in the teaching of vigorous and compelling rhetoric for a new era.

 For him, sound recording was also inherently multidisciplinary.
 Just as sound passes through walls, so too his sonic experiments defied the emerging boundaries between academic fields and disciplines.
-Packard approached with equal “gusto” (to use Marianne Moore’s favorite word) the recording of surgeries, sermons, marching bands, political speeches, Poets’ Theatre rehearsals, performances of Mexican folk songs and Scottish border ballads, memorial services and building dedications, campus visits by everyone from Muhammad Ali to Fidel Castro, and the list goes on.
+Packard approached with equal “gusto” (to use Marianne Moore’s cherished word) the recording of surgeries, sermons, marching bands, political speeches, Poets’ Theatre rehearsals, Mexican folk songs, Scottish border ballads, memorial services and building dedications, as well as campus visits by everyone from Muhammad Ali to Fidel Castro, and the list goes on.